-I received this product for free from in exchange for an honest review.
+I received this product for free in exchange for an honest review.
 This does not affect my opinion of the product or the content of my review.Published by Createspace Independent Publishing Platform on October 20th 2016

 Style: single page illustrations